statelyai/xstate/docs/guides/actors.md

 });
 ```

-If you do not provide a `name` argument to `spawn(...)`, a unique name will be automatically generated.
-This name will be nondeterministic :warning:.
+If you do not provide a `name` argument to `spawn(...)`, a unique name will automatically generate.
+This name will be non-deterministic :warning:.

 ::: tip
 Treat `const actorRef = spawn(someMachine)` as just a normal value in `context`.
 You can place this `actorRef` anywhere within `context`, based on your logic requirements.
 As long as it's within an assignment function in `assign(...)`, it will be scoped to the service from where it was spawned.
 :::

 ::: warning
 Do not call `spawn(...)` outside of an assignment function.
-This will produce an orphaned actor (without a parent) which will have no effect.
+This will produce an orphaned actor (without a parent), which will have no effect.

 ```js
 // ❌ Never call spawn(...) externally